 The federal government requires institutions of higher education to disclose certain information to all enrolled students.
 This letter provides you with notice of the availability of that information.
 This letter will list and briefly describe the disclosures and inform you how to obtain that information.
 Additional items of importance also follow below.
+Please note that you may access this notice

 - General Disclosures.
 Information concerning: